budisangster/PHP-News-Portal/README.md

 ## Usage

-- Access the frontend by navigating to the project URL in your web browser.
+- Access the frontend by navigating to http://news-portal-website.great-site.net/ in your web browser.
-- Admin panel can be accessed at `/admin` (use credentials set during installation).
+- Admin panel can be accessed at http://news-portal-website.great-site.net/admin
+- To test the admin functionality, use the following credentials:
+  - Username: admin
+  - Password: admin123

+Please note that these are test credentials and should be changed in a production environment.

 ## Contributing